swizzin/docs.swizzin.ltd/docs/guides/advanced-setup.md

 You can use a file with recorded variables for `setup.sh` to use, instead of using the CLI arguments/variables.
 Please [see the `--env` option in the chapter above](#--env).

-An example file is included in the root of the git repo.
+An example file is included in the root of the swizzin git repo.

 If a package has an "Install Options" chapter, you can specify those values in this file.
 Please note that these options can change over time.
 An example of these can be found [here](/applications/letsencrypt#install-options), or in the source code.